cucumber/cucumber-jvm/cucumber-guice/README.md

 ### Version 1.1.8 onwards
 A Guice injector is created once before any tests are run and is destroyed after the last test has run.
-Before each test scenario a new scenario scope is created.
+Before each test scenario, a new scenario scope is created.
 At the end of the test scenario the scenario scope is destroyed.
 Singleton scope exists throughout all test scenarios.